SairajMN/daily-logger/daily-task.md

 - Adding more coverage to the tests
 - Introduction to Foundry Chisel
-- Calcutating the Withdraw gas costs
+- Calculating the Withdraw gas costs